Confidentiality

 Encourages cooperation, not competition

 What comes to mind when you hear these three words?
 Lawyers, Divorce, Court.
 Yes, you think of competition.
 What about these three words?
 Mediation, Alternative Dispute Resolution, Collaboration.
-You probably thought of cooperation or mutual agreements, right?
+You probably think of cooperation or mutual agreements, right?
 The goal of mediation is finding the fastest, easiest solution to a divorce, unlike the typical divorce goal which is to compete for what the other may or may not have or want.
 Mediators are there to take you through each issue in a collaborative way while remaining neutral and allowing the parties to make the agreements.

 Protects long term family relationships